riotnrrd-eu/riotnrrd-eu.github.io/_posts/2025-01-30-Mismatched-Intelligence.markdown

 It is also worth noting that one of the big advances here is DeepSeek's Mixture of Experts design, meaning that only a small number of the "experts" (sub-models) activate for any task, which is where the efficiency comes from.
 However for queries that actually benefit from the full model's power, that advantage goes away.

-The hosted models also follow Chinese law in that they will refuse to answer questions about topics that the Chinese Communist Party considers sensitive (see those license restrictions, again), such as what exactly happened in Tiananmen Square on the 4th of June, 1989.
+The hosted models[^3] also follow Chinese law in that they will refuse to answer questions about topics that the Chinese Communist Party considers sensitive (see those license restrictions, again), such as what exactly happened in Tiananmen Square on the 4th of June, 1989.

 ![Asking DeepSeek about Tiananmen Square](/images/asking-online-deepseek-about-tienanmen-square-768x177-2284682253.jpg)